Do financial regulators act in the public's interest? A Bayesian latent class estimation framework for assessing regulatory responses to banking crises: Latent class ordinal probit model

-The random utility representation of this model is based on the framework developed by \cite{marschak1974binary}.
-We model the regulator's problem of assigning bank $i$ to one of the two latent classes as a binary discrete choice problem with a latent outcome $s_{i}$.
-To apply the random utility representation to this discrete choice problem, we introduce a continuous latent variable $l_{i}$, which represents the difference in utilities or value to the regulator from assigning bank $i$ to latent class 2 relative to latent class 1.
-We express $l_{i}$ as,
+We model the regulator's problem of assigning bank $i$ to one of the two latent classes as a binary discrete choice problem with a latent outcome $s_{i}$ {and rely on the random utility representation of this model based on the framework developed by \cite{marschak1974binary}.} To apply the random utility representation to this discrete choice problem, we introduce a continuous latent variable $l_{i}$, which represents the difference in utilities or value to the regulator from assigning bank $i$ to latent class 2 relative to latent class 1. {See Remarks \ref{rem:rand_utility} and \ref{rem:latent_var} for more details regarding the random utility framework and this latent variable representation.} We express $l_{i}$ as,

-where $\bm{w}_{i}$ is a $p-$dimensional vector of covariates, $\bm{\alpha}$ are parameters and $\nu_i$ is the error term.
-Finally, the relationship between the discrete variable $s_{i}$ and the continuous variable $l_{i}$ is expressed via the following threshold crossing framework,

-The covariates $\bm w_i$ in Equation \eqref{eq:elle} are determined by the three hypotheses of interest described in Section \ref{sec:hypo}.
-For instance, in testing hypothesis $H_1$, the covariates consist of economic indicators pertaining to the state and the county in which bank $i$ operates, for hypothesis $H_2$, they contain measures of the banking industry's health in the county in which bank $i$ operates and for hypothesis $H_3$, the covariates include the percentage of Congressional representatives in banks $i$'s state who voted for various bills that were favorable to the banking industry.